-Race.
-BMW CCA Club Racing Rules 2024 - 7/19/2024
+BMW CCA Club Racing Rules 2025 - 1/4/2025 Page 101 of 125

-- i.
-The system provides for one or more special annual events, which are designated as the BMW CCA Club Racing North American Challenge Races.
+- b.
+North American Challenge (NAC) Races - The system provides for one or more special annual events, which are designated as the BMW CCA Club Racing North American Challenge Races.
 In those events, up to four races may be conducted, three of which will be worth 150 percent position points and one worth 100 percent position points. - ii.
 Events receive the designation of the North American Challenge Race solely at the discretion of the Club Racing Chairman. - iii.
 The location and date of the BMW CCA Club Racing North American Challenge Races are announced with the initial official release of the season's schedule or as soon as possible thereafter.
-The location of the North American Challenge Races cannot be duplicated two years in succession, subject to track availability, and will be determined by the Chairman of BMW CCA Club Racing with the advice of the RAC.
+The location of the North American Challenge Races cannot be duplicated two years in succession, subject to track availability, and will be determined by the Chairman of BMW CCA Club Racing with the advice of the RAC. - c.

-c.
 Premier Events